Only three theories worthy of note have ever been brought forward to solve the riddle of Life and Death.

 When a person dies in childhood in one life, he or she not infrequently remembers that life in the next body, because children under 14 years do not journey around the entire life cycle, which necessitates the building of a complete set of new vehicles.
-They simply pass into the upper Regions of the Desire and there wait for a new embodiment, which usually takes place in from one to twenty years after death.
-When they return to birth, they bring with them the old mind and desire body, and if we listened to the prattle of children, we should often able to discover and reconstruct such stories as the following
+They simply pass into the upper Regions of the Desire World and there wait for a new embodiment, which usually takes place in from one to twenty years after death.
+When they return to birth, they bring with them the old mind and desire body, and if we listened to the prattle of children, we should often be able to discover and reconstruct such stories as the following:

-One day in Santa Barbara, California, USA, a man by the name of Roberts came to a trained clairvoyant who is also a lecturer on Theosophy and asked for help in a perplexing case.
+One day in Santa Barbara, Cal., a man by the name of Roberts came to a trained clairvoyant who is also a lecturer on Theosophy and asked for help in a perplexing case.
 Mr. Roberts had been walking in the street the previous day when a little three-year old girl came up to him and put her arms around his knees, calling him papa.
 Mr. Roberts was indignant, thinking that someone was trying to father the child on him.
 But the mother of the child, who came up directly, was equally put out and tried to get the child away.
 The child, however, kept on clinging to Mr. R., insisting that he was her father.
 On account of circumstances to be told later Mr. R. could not put it out of his mind, and sought out the clairvoyant, who accompanied him to the house of the child's parents.
 Where the girl at once ran up to Mr. R. and again called him papa.
 The clairvoyant, whom I call X, first took the child over to the window to note whether the iris of the eye would expand and contract when he turned her to and from the light, in order to see whether another entity than the rightful owner was in possession of the child's body, for the eye is the window of the soul and no "obsessing" entity can secure control of that part.
 Mr. X. found however, that the child was normal and next proceeded to question the little one carefully.
 After patient work carried on intermittently during the afternoon, so as not to tire the child, this is the story she told:

 She had lived with her papa, Mr. Roberts, and another mamma in a little house that stood all alone, where no other house could be seen; there was a little brook close to the house where some flowers grew (and here she ran out and brought in some "pussy-willows") and there was a plank across the brook which she was cautioned against crossing, for fear she might fall into the brook.
 One day her papa had left her mother and herself and had not returned.
 When their supply of food was exhausted her mamma lay down on the bed and became so still.
 At last she said quaintly, "then I also died, but I didn't die.
 I came here."